MT-Eurythmia/Eurythmia-Evolution/mods/ethereal/README.md

  - Added Etherium ore and dust
  - Added sparse decoration of dry grass and shrub to caves biome
- - Added sponges that spawn near coral, dry sponge in furnace to soak up water

 ### 1.26